Schedule of Events

 The Black Rest Advisory Council:

-H. Samy Alim, the David O. Sears Presidential Endowed Chair in the Social Sciences and Professor of Anthropology at UCLA, Los Angeles, CA
+Samy Alim, the David O. Sears Presidential Endowed Chair in the Social Sciences and Professor of Anthropology at the University of California, Los Angeles, and Faculty Director of the UCLA Hip Hop Initiative at the Ralph J. Bunche Center for African American Studies.

-Esther Armah, Executive Director, The Armah Institute of Emotional Justice (The AIEJ), Accra, Ghana
+Esther Armah, CEO, The Armah Institute of Emotional Justice (The AIEJ), Accra, Ghana

 Nicholas Breyfogle, Associate Professor of History, The Ohio State University; Director, The Harvey Goldberg Center for Excellence in Teaching; Affiliated Faculty, Sustainability Institute; Editor, Origins: Current Events in Historical Perspective; Editor, Picturing Black History, Columbus OH